 Branding Committee

-All Student-at-Large Directors of the BOD shall be required to sit on at least one (1) standing committee of the BOD, and shall not be permitted to sit on more than three (3) standing committees of the BOD.
+All Student-at-Large Directors of the BOD shall be required to sit on three (3) standing committees of the BOD.

+Alumni Directors and the Representative of the Dean’s Advisory Council may sit on up to three (3) standing committees of the BOD.

-All Executives and Student Club Presidents, with the exception of the BSA President, shall be required to sit on at least one (1) standing committee of the BOD, and shall not be permitted to sit on more than three (3) standing committees of the BOD.
+All Executives and Student Club Presidents, with the exception of the BSA President, shall be required to sit on at least two (2) standing committees of the BOD, and shall not be permitted to sit on more than three (3) standing committees of the BOD.
+These individuals shall be appointed to the standing committees by the BOD.

 The President of the BSA shall be required to sit on all committees ex officio.